 Our vehicles have sliding windows that open to allow unimpeded photography and fresh air ventilation when conditions allow.

 Our vehicles tow purpose-built, solar powered, Adventure Wild trailers with our camp kitchen and additional storage.

 Your safety is our priority.
 Each vehicle has a satellite phone, UHF radios, fire extinguishers, first aid kits and all necessary equipment to operate in remote areas.

 How many people on the tour?

 A maximum of 16 guests will be in the group.
 The group draws together a great variety of couples, independent travellers and friends travelling together.

 Who are my tour guides?

 Adventure Wild is unique as the only operator in the region to offer two experienced guides as hosts on every tour.
 This increases your safety and security as well as level of personal service.
-In addition our guides are mature husband and wife teams who share their passion and knowledge of this spectacular region with you.
+In addition our guides are mature husband and wife teams who work together with a unique compatability and teamwork.
+They will share their passion and knowledge of this spectacular region with you.

 Do I need to help?

 Please be aware that this is a hands-on tour.
 You will need to set up and pull down your tent on the first night.
 You'll also need to roll your own swag each time we change camp.
 Fortunately, we have three 2-night stays and one 3-night stay at El Questro Station, meaning we only change camp on six occasions throughout the tour.